challamani/kubernetes/readme.md

 * <swapoff -a>
 * <sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab>

-15. sudo kubeadm join --token <actual-token> <master-node-ip>:6443 --discovery-token-ca-cert-hash sha256:<hash>
+15. sudo kubeadm join --token token# master-node-ip:6443 --discovery-token-ca-cert-hash sha256:hash#
 16. kubectl get nodes (should display all nodes, which all are connected with kubeadm - join with token)